 We are the guest house

-I first heard Rumi's poem, "The Guest House," on retreat twelve years ago.
+I first heard Rumi's poem, "The Guest House," on retreat over fifteen years ago.
 It's one of my favorite teachings on skillful relating to our thoughts, emotions, and sensations.

 This being human is a guest house.
 Every morning a new arrival.